 Write a smart blog post for a popular blog.
 Start up a Twitter account and share your wisdom.
 Set up a LinkedIn account.
 If you have a job you’re proud of, make sure the company’s website has a page talking about how awesome you are.
 Snag a leadership position in a club or organization you support and work your way into the leadership page on their site.

-• Step 5 – Own Your Own Online Real Estate
+Just don’t let Facebook own all of you. - Step 5 – Own Your Own Online Real Estate

 You can only do so much about your online identity when you’re playing with online properties you don’t own.
 No matter how you clean up your Facebook profile, there’s no telling what they’ll decide to do in a year or two.